 - It shows you the patient’s radiology history in chronological view.

 - PACS allows the surgeons to view the images even before their patients get back to the examination room.
-Alongside, it aids in improving the quality of patients care it makes the workflow efficient and quick.
+Alongside, it aids in improving the quality of patient care it makes the workflow efficient and quick.

 What are the best PACS systems?